Cpizzle1/drug_sentiment_analysis/README.md

 # NLP & Sentiment Analysis
 ![feature importance ](images/feature_importance.png)

-using LGBMClassifier an accuracy of 86% was obtained
+using LGBMClassifier an accuracy of 86% was obtained to predict postive, neutral or negative sentiment from review/comments data. postive 7-10 rating of drug neutral 4-6 rating of drug negative 0-3 rating of drug

 ### reference work by HARSH JAIN